All-Hands-AI/OpenHands/openhands/agenthub/memcodeact_agent/README.md

 ## Contribution

 `memcodeact_agent` is an experimental agent designed for research and development purposes.
 Contributions are welcome!
-Please ensure that any changes adhere to the project's coding standards and are accompanied by appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.